Calcium Channel Blockers

 • Hypertension

-• Recommended by NICE as first line therapy in patients or 55 or black Africans
+• Recommended by NICE as first line therapy in patients over 55 or of black African origin, or second line therapy in other patients

-• Can be combined with other agents (usually recommended ACE-inhibitor or ARB)
+• Can be combined with other agents (typically ACE-inhibitors or ARBs)

 • Angina

-• Usually used in conjunction with a beta-blocker
+• Often used in conjunction with a beta-blocker

 • Beta-blocker plus calcium channel blocker is more effective than using either agent alone